friendly-bits/geoblocker-bash/README.md

 - either curl or wget
 - ipset (install it with 'apt install ipset' or similar)
 - jq - Json processor (install it with 'apt install jq' or similar)
+- RIPE having lists for your country (if not, you may need to fetch from elsewhere and modify the scripts accordingly)

 **NOTES**: